zaius/docs/content/docs/pipelines/wercker-cache.md

 #### CACHE IS ONLY AVAILABLE FOR WERCKER CLASSIC

-A cache directory is shared between builds.
+A cache directory is shared between builds and deploys.
 The path to this directory is stored in the environment variable `$WERCKER_CACHE_DIR`.
 A step can leverage this cache to share assets between builds.